Tel: 01803 655350

 It is hoped this will mean less wasted appointments due to non-attendance.

-Over the next few months we will be visiting Buckfastleigh, Dartmouth, Teignmouth and Dawlish respectively.
+Over the next few months we will be visiting Dawlish and Paignton respectively.

 The national breast screening programme has now ceased the AgeX trial, which offered breast screening to some women aged 47-49 and 71-73.
 Ladies in these age groups will no longer be offered breast screening.